TanishkaMarrott/Integrating-AWS-IAM-Access-Analyzer-in-a-CI-CD-Pipeline/README.md

 ## The Solution - Integrating CFN Policy Validator into our CI/CD Pipeline

 A heads-up here...

-It's absolutely crucial that we have a mechanism in place that is capable of resolving dynamic references, in order to ansure the effeectiveness of our Security Analysis.
-Because cloudFormation allows the use of Intrinsic Functions and Pseudo Parameters.
+> It's absolutely crucial that we have a mechanism in place that is capable of resolving dynamic references, Access Analyser cannot parse Pseudo parameters and Intrinsic Functions

-Okay, so the former is some reference to dynamic values available during runtime, for example, `Fn::Sub`, `Fn::GetAtt` Dynamic Referencing, conditionals etc
+The former is some reference to dynamic values available during runtime, for example, `Fn::Sub`, `Fn::GetAtt` Dynamic Referencing, conditionals etc
 While the latter refers to some static, predefined, maybe AWS-specific values, like AWS Account, AWS Region and so on.

 </br>